LYxiaotai/MMSpa/README.md

 M2ST is implemented in the pytorch framework (tested on Python 3.9.19).
 We recommend that users run M2ST on CUDA.
 -   `pip install -r requirement.txt`

-M2ST also calls the "mclust" package (recommend mclust version 6.0.1) in the R language.
+M2ST also calls the "mclust" package in the R language.
 We recommend use the R Version 4.2.2.
+The use of the mclust algorithm requires the rpy2 package and the mclust package.
+See https://pypi.org/project/rpy2/ and https://cran.r-project.org/web/packages/mclust/index.html.

 ```

-# R
+# R Version 4.2.2
-R==4.2.2
-mclust==6.0.1
+install.packages("mclust")    # recommend mclust version 6.0.1

 ```